ryma2fhir/UKCorePythonScripts/IGValidator/README.md

 - `--lang en_GB`  - Sets dictionary to British English
 - `-p ./actions/.aspell.en.pws` - Personal dictionary for any words that are correct but not in the main dictionary.
 Each additional word needs to be on a seperate line.
 Alphabetical characters only.
 -  `|sort| uniq -c;` - Sorts the list for each individual webpage alphabetically, only shows unique words, adds a count of how many times each word appears.

+### Adding words to the Dictionary
+It is possible to add common words that are correct into the dictionary.
+- The dictionary is named `.aspell.en.pws`
+- Add each word on a seperate line
+- Each word is case-sensitive
+- No numbers or symbols allowed

 ##### limtations to Aspell
 Cannot ignore capitalised terms, so NHS will stil be checked and will need to be added to the personal dictionary.